wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 #### Learning Objectives:

-- Understand the basics of multi-core computers
+- Understand the need for and the basics of multi-core computers
-- Understand the concepts of parallel speedup and efficiency
+- Understand and apply the concepts of parallel speedup and efficiency
-- Understand the relationship between idle time, speedup and efficiency
+- Understand and quantify the relationship between idle time, speedup and efficiency

 ---

 #### Basic Concept

-A multi-core processor provides multiple processing units, or **cores**, each of which is capable of executing computer code independently of other cores.
+A multi-core processor provides multiple processing units, or **cores**, that are capable of executing computer code independently of each other.
  Multi-core processors have become ubiquitous.
-This is because, in the early 2000's it became increasingly difficult, and in fact impossible, to increase the clock rate of CPUs  (due to well-documented power/heat issues).
+This is because starting in the early 2000's it became increasingly difficult, and eventually impossible, to increase the clock rate of computer microprocessors (due to well-documented power/heat issues).
 As  a solution to this problem, microprocessor manufacturers started producing multi-core processors.
 For a  program to exploit the compute power of a multi-core processor, it must use *multi-threading* (see operating systems and concurrent programming courses/textbooks).
-Although there are a lot of fascinating (and often difficult) aspects of multi-threading, conceptually it simply  means that a program comprises a set of *tasks*, some of which can run at the same time on the cores of a multi-core computer.
+Although there are a lot of fascinating (and often difficult) aspects of multi-threading, conceptually it just  means that a program comprises a set of *tasks*, some of which can run at the same time on the cores of a multi-core computer.
 This is  called **parallelism** and we call this kind of programs **parallel programs**.

 Each task in a parallel program performs some computation on some input